Visiting Zion National Park in April

 In April if a storm rolls through, you may encounter falling rocks, rockslides and closed trails due to unsafe conditions.
 The Narrows trail will close when the water is running at a certain rate.
 You’ll want to check with the visitor’s center for the most current trail conditions before setting out on any hike during the spring.

-Here’s a list of Zion hikes without the shuttle if you don’t want to fight the crowds!
+Here’s a handy list of Zion hikes without the shuttle if you want to avoid the crowds.
+We always recommend hitting the park and trails first thing in the morning, especially Canyon Overlook!

 The Subway and The Narrows are two famous trails for canyoneering at Zion.
 Canyoneering trails involve route finding, rappelling, hiking, and swimming!